Ritvikisalive-coding/SwiftFormApp/README.md

 ## Releases

 Download the latest version of Swiftform by either clicking the link bellow or clicking on releases on the menu bar on the right.
-To download and run click on the zip file and extract it then proceed to run the python file named {File name.py}
+To download and run click on the zip file and extract it then proceed to run the python file named Log_in.py

 [Releases](https://github.com/slimeborger/swiftform/releases)